Inviting Clients for 2020 HCI Capstone Projects

-Capstone projects are a partnership that benefit both parties -- project sponsors get hundreds of hours of skilled research and development, while our students gain valuable experience working on a real-world project.
+Capstone projects are a partnership that benefit both parties involved.
+Project sponsors get hundreds of hours of skilled research and development, while our students gain valuable experience working on a real-world project.

 If you are interested in partnering with the HCII this spring, details about the undergraduate and graduate level HCI capstone projects are below.

-If you have a project that could benefit from the expertise of our students, please email Associate Professor Vincent Aleven [with "Undergraduate Human-Computer Interaction Capstone Project" in the subject line].
-Be sure to include the contact information of your intended client liaison, as well as a short (1 to 3 paragraph) description of your project by November 16, 2018.
-We will invite 6 to 12 potential clients to give a very short presentation to the students in early December.
+If you have a project that could benefit from the expertise of our students, please email Professor Vincent Aleven [with "Undergraduate Human-Computer Interaction Capstone Project" in the subject line] by November 25, 2019.
+Be sure to include the contact information of your intended client liaison, as well as a short (1 to 3 paragraphs) description of your project.
+Also, in your project description, please explain how you would help the project team gain access to users and, if appropriate, other important stakeholders.
+We will invite 10 to 15 potential clients to give a very short presentation to the students in early December.
 The students will then vote their preferences, and projects will be selected and student teams formed prior to winter break.

 The MHCI Capstone Project is the premier engagement with the Human-Computer Interaction Institute, delivering the greatest educational benefit to the students and deepest exploration for industry partners.
 Capstone Projects provide fundamental integration between a student team, faculty mentors, and a corporate sponsor, focused on an area of exploration and design development driven by the industry partner.

 The equivalent of a masters thesis, the Capstone serves as the culmination of the student’s MHCI experience and is often a means by which corporate sponsors can explore products, services, and emerging technologies that may not fit into their existing roadmaps.
 Capstone projects have been used to invigorate existing teams or to supplement corporate partners without an internal experience team.
-Over the 23 years of the MHCI program, students have worked with clients ranging from early stage startups and non-profits to global tech giants, to create a variety of solutions to past MHCI Capstone projects.
+Over the 23 years of the MHCI program, students have worked with clients ranging from early stage startups and non-profits to global tech giants, and have created a variety of solutions in past MHCI Capstone projects.

 The duration of an MHCI capstone project is 8 months.
 A team of 4 to 6 students and 2 faculty advisors is assigned to each project.
 The project sponsor is expected to serve as a domain expert and provide regular critique and collaboration with the team.